 The evolution of air cargo and global trade

 As a result of the COVID-19 pandemic, the world stopped traveling.
-Closed borders and strict travel requirements meant that actual flight movements were severely impacted, which caused a knock-on effect on air cargo and global trade.
-But whilst the world returns to the skies once again, industry players are adapting to a very different landscape.
+Closed borders and strict travel requirements meant that actual flight movements were severely impacted, which caused a knock-on effect on air cargo logistics and global trade.
+But whilst the world returns to the skies once again, air cargo industry players are adapting to a very different landscape.

 With our comprehensive, reliable and up-to-date demand and supply databases, our travel industry practice is able to provide insights and data on global air cargo capacity, express and ocean freight demand and capacity on a regular basis.